VR-Caps: A Virtual Environment for Capsule Endoscopy: VR-Caps Environment

+where $\vec{f}_c = -\mu \lVert N \lVert \vec{d}_f$ is the Coulomb friction, which is a function of the normal contact force $N$, ${f}_e$ is the environmental resistance caused by hoop stress and elastic deformation of intestinal wall, and ${f}_v$ is the visco-adhesive force which occurs due to intestinal mucus \citep{friction}.
+The environmental resistance can be expressed as:

 where $P(x)$ is the pressure applied to contact surface area normal $\vec{S}$ (generally along the axis of the lumen as a result of radial symmetry and contact around the capsule) and the $\theta$ is the angle of the skew force.
 This force results from the viscoelasticity of the tissue, which causes the hoop stress at the front of the capsule, where the lumen is stretching open, to be greater than the hoop stress at the back of the capsule, where the lumen has already been stretched.
-Visco-adhesive resistance is directly correlated with the velocity of the capsule robot and it is defined as: where $\gamma$ is the viscosity coefficient of intestinal mucus.
+Visco-adhesive resistance is directly correlated with the velocity of the capsule robot and it is defined as:

+where $\gamma$ is the viscosity coefficient of intestinal mucus.
 We include all three types of frictional forces in our simulation by relying on the measurements provided in \citep{friction}.
 Since the study has shown a logarithmic correlation between total frictional force and capsule velocity we define the following partial function to simulate the effect of total resistance:

 To estimate parameters, we fit a curve to the published data using a non-linear least-squares optimization method.
 Estimated parameters are $a= 55.04$, $b= 0.23$, $c= 1.04$, $C=100$.